RMI-PACTA/pactaCore/.github/CONTRIBUTING.md

 ## Environment variables

-Compared to users, developers must set two additional environment variables in the .env file:
+Compared to users, developers must set two additional environment variables in their .env file:

 -   `PACTA_ANALYSIS` sets the path where you cloned the PACTA\_analysis/ repository.
 This is used for regression Tests (see [Tests and